avancra/HvControllerGUI/README.rst

 In the **HvController** class are defined all the methods for communication with the hardware.
 Some hardware characteristics are defined as class variables and can be adapted for other hardware(MAX_VOLTAGE, MAX_CURENT, MAX_HEX_VAL_RECEIVE, MAX_HEX_VAL_SENT).

 The thread workers are defined in the **workers.py** file and the **checksum module** import some functionalities to deal with checksum calculation and checking.
 The thread worker is designed to be very generic.
 It takes a function name as argument and its arguments as keyword arguments.
-This allow to be able to launch all the small function through the same worker.
+This allow to launch all the small functions through the same worker.